BTV New Listing Alert Video: Flow Beverage - Premium Alkaline Spring Water

 Article content

-Vancouver, British Columbia–(Newsfile Corp. – September 14, 2021) – Flow Beverage Corp (TSX: FLOW) – The premium alkaline spring water company is now listed on the TSX under the symbol FLOW.
+Vancouver, British Columbia–(Newsfile Corp. – September 17, 2021) – Flow Beverage Corp.
+(TSX: FLOW) – The premium alkaline spring water company is now listed on the TSX under the symbol FLOW.

 BTV New Listing Alert Video: Flow Beverage - Premium Alkaline Spring Water Back to video